-At the same time place the potatoes in a saucepan and cover with water.
-Add salt and bring to the boil, then cook until slightly soft.
-Once ready, remove from the heat and drain your potatoes, then set aside.
+Place the potatoes in a saucepan and cover with water.
+Add a pinch of salt and bring the potatoes to a boil.
+Let them cook through, and when ready remove them from the heat and drain your potatoes, then set aside.

-Heat up a frying pan with a drizzle of olive oil, and fry your meatballs five or six at a time (don’t overcrowd the pan).
+Heat up a frying pan with a drizzle of olive oil, and fry your meatballs over high heat, five or six at a time (don’t overcrowd the pan).
 Once ready, remove and set aside.
-You just want to sear them and get a bit of colour on them, they will then get fully cooked in the sauce later.
+You just want to sear them and get a bit of colour on them, as they will then get fully cooked in the sauce later.

-For the sauce to go with meatballs place your roasted tomatoes, onion and garlic into a blender.
-Add the Chipotle Paste and chicken stock, then blend until smooth.
-Once ready, place your meatballs sauce in a large pan and add the potatoes and meatballs, then season with salt and freshly ground black pepper.
+To make the sauce place your roasted veggies into a blender, then add the Chipotle Paste and chicken stock, and blend smoothly.
+Once ready, pour your sauce into a large pan and simmer on medium heat, add the potatoes, the meatballs, and season with salt and black pepper.
 Simmer for 10 to 15 minutes and then serve.

-Garnish your meatballs recipe with a bit of fresh crumbled feta cheese on top as well as some fresh coriander.
-Serve with a side of our Mexican Rice on the side and some warm Soft Taco Wraps.
+Garnish your warm meatballs with crumbled feta cheese on top and then scatter the coriander on top.
+Serve with a side of our Mexican Rice on the side, and some warm Soft Taco Wraps.

 When meatballs are packed together too tightly, they end up tough, rubbery, and chewy.
 Being gentle is the name of the game when it comes to rolling meatballs.
 Also, the olive oil will help with keeping the meatballs tender and moist, so don't skip that.